wprender/cloudbreak-docs/docs/aws.md

-instancegroup configure --instanceGroup host_group_slave_1 --nodecount 3 --templateName awstemplate network select --name default-aws-network securitygroup select --name all-services-port stack create --name my-first-stack --region US_EAST_1 cluster create --description "My first cluster"
+instancegroup configure --instanceGroup host_group_slave_1 --nodecount 3 --templateName awstemplate network select --name default-aws-network securitygroup select --name all-services-port stack create --name my-first-stack --region us-east-1 cluster create --description "My first cluster"
 ```

-Congrats!
-Your cluster should now be up and running.
-To learn more about it we have some [interesting insights](operations.md) about Cloudbreak clusters.
+**Congratulations!** Your cluster should now be up and running on this way as well.
+To learn more about Cloudbreak and
+provisioning, we have some [interesting insights](operations.md) for you.